Mirfield railway station: Northern

 Eastbound from Mirfield, an hourly service to Leeds.
 Services to Wakefield and no longer run - the regular service that once ran was suspended during the COVID-19 pandemic and was never properly reinstated TransPennine Express now serves this route and stops here (see below) with a through service between York and Manchester Piccadilly.

 Westbound - there is an hourly daytime service to Manchester Victoria and via and - this was introduced as part of the December 2008 timetable alterations on the Calder Valley Line.
+During the TRU upgrade, the local Northern stopping service to Huddersfild isn't operating; it runs instead to Brighouse (where a bus link is available to Huddersfield), Halifax and Bradford Interchange.

 There are no Northern services on a Sunday.